 Southwestern France France Travel Guide

 The Arcachon train station (Gare d'Arcachon) is a central hub for many bus services.
-Route maps and schedules are available from the Arcachon Tourist Office, at the train station, or on the official Transdev Baïa website.
+Route maps and timetables are available from the Arcachon Tourist Office, at the train station, or on the official Transdev Baïa website.

 Pay attention to the bus number and its final destination displayed on the bus.
 This helps confirm you board the correct service.